FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## 4. Deploying the Contract

 To deploy the contract we can instantiate the [`ContractFactory`](../../api/Contract/ContractFactory.md) with the bytecode, ABI, and wallet.
 The we can call `deployContract` method.
-This method returns a promise that will resolve to a `Contract` instance, ready to be used to insteract with the deployed smart contract.
+This method returns a promise that will resolve to a `Contract` instance, ready to be used to interact with the deployed smart contract.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-3{ts:line-numbers}